mysycry/exp-net-fundamentals-2025-Q2/projects/env-automation/Journal.md

 ## Visualization in Infrastructure Composer

-I thought maybe we could visualixe our VPC via Infrastructure Composer but its not the best representation.
+I thought maybe we could visualize our VPC via Infrastructure Composer but its not the best representation.

 ![infra composer](assets/aws_infra_composer.png)

-## Intalling AWS CLI
+## Installing AWS CLI

 In order to deploy via the AWS CLI, we need to install it.